May 16, 1919– Wladziu Valentino Liberace:

 Older Gay Guy: “Liberace gay.”

 Liberace was a household name for decades, but if today’s baby gays have any interest in him now, it is simply as a distant curiosity.
-But, Liberace was an international superstar starting back in the early 1950s.
+Yet, they should know that Liberace was an international superstar starting back in the early 1950s.
 His averaged income was $5 million a year for more than 35 years.
 In the 1970s, the Guinness Book Of World Records named Liberace as the world’s highest paid musician.

 Liberace’s musical repertoire included a unique mix of classical, film themes, cocktail jazz and sentimental ballads.
 He knew thousands of songs and could play almost any request from the audience.
 He would edit his classical pieces to just less than 5 minutes: